Answered by INDEX Information Specialists

 - Have a question for an INDEX Information Specialist?
 Email us at email@example.com

 - Read about An Act Relative to Insurance Coverage for Autism (ARICA) FAQs

 View the fact sheet entitled “Basic Programs & Services for People with Disabilities” or call INDEX.
-Based on your specific disability and town of residence, INDEX staff will provide you with contact information of an Information Specialist at a member agency of the of the Massachusetts Network of Information Providers (MNIP).
+Based on your specific disability and town of residence, INDEX staff will provide you with contact information of an Information Specialist at a n information and referral agency.

 View our “Volunteer Opportunities / Services” fact sheet or call your local Independent Living Center for suggestions of volunteer companion resources.
 If you are over age 60, call your local Aging Service Access Point (ASAP) to find out if there is a Friendly Visitor and Companion Program in your area.
 Volunteers visit lonely, isolated elders, providing support and assistance needed to make the days more pleasurable and enabling frail and isolated elders to remain in the dignity of their homes.

 You can locate accessible housing by calling your local Independent Living Center.
 The housing specialist at your local ILC will assist you with locating available accessible units in your area and help you with the application process.
 Alternatively, visit Mass Access, the Accessible Housing Registry.
 Mass Access lists locations of available housing by city or by town, rent level, neighborhood features, type of housing, particular accessible features and vacancy status.

 Call your local Council on Aging Office.
 Depending upon the town, a council may provide local medical transportation to seniors and to people with disabilities.